xzy3186/merger/README.md

 	* MinHighGainDynEnergy and MaxHighGainDynEnergy defines the energy range to identify the pspmt event as a beta event
 	* MinLowGainDynEnergy and MaxLowGainDynEnergy defines the energy range in low gain channel.
 Both the low gain and high gain ranges have to be satisfied to be filled.
 	* OtherBranches is a list of branches to output to the merged root file.
 If there is no event in the branch, it will be ignored.
 * ImplantTSScannor is a timestamp scannor for the implant events.
-It takes the same rootfile as E19044BetaTSScannor
+It takes the BigRIPS root files.
 	* MinLowGainDynEnergy and MaxLowGainDynEnergy defines the energy range to identify the pspmt event as an implant event
 	* OtherBranches is a list of branches to output to the merged root file.
 If there is no event in the branch, it will be ignored.
 * BetaTreeMerger is a TreeMerger class for beta-ion correlation